FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/food-for-crisis.md

   and non-crypto funds, which would be represented as digital twins on a blockchain.
 Food for Crisis will integrate with local payment systems (e.g., traditional bank transfers, e-vouchers, and mobile money).
-f_logo:
+logo:
   url: /assets/images/food-for-crisis-logo.svg
-f_external-link: www.gbbc.io/food-for-crisis
+external-link: www.gbbc.io/food-for-crisis
-f_past-collaborations: false
+past-collaborations: false
-tags: project-partners
-layout: "[project-partners].html"
 date: 2024-12-05T23:47:15.230Z
 seo:
   noindex: false